 The pro-nuclear power movement is growing.
-More and more high-profile people, climate scientists, entertainers, and politicians, are becoming more interested in talking about it.
-Because climate change is a growing issue, people have decided to look at options to fix it.
-Once many start learning about nuclear power as a proven source of clean electricity, they realize the potential it offers.
-Your generation will have to deal with the worst of the problem of climate change, even more so than my millennial generation.
-Also, younger people are not as scared of nuclear power as older folks who grew up during the Cold War.
+More and more high-profile people from entertainers, politicians and climate scientists are becoming more interested in talking about it.
+This is because the threat of climate change is forcing us to consider all options.
+I read your interview with Orlando Bloom on activism, and you mentioned climate change as an important issue.
+Why wouldn't you?
+Your generation will have to deal with the worst of this problem, even more so than my millennial generation.
+Also, younger people are not as scared of nuclear power, so you might be inclined to do some reading about it.
+You said you like the work Greta

+Thunberg is doing, as a climate action advocate.
 Climate change is a topic that needs to be brought to the forefront.
-However, we need to carry with it, a message of hope and the possibility of a concrete, straightforward solution.
+However, we need to carry with it, a message of hope, and the possibility of a concrete, straightforward solution.
 We need to recognize that pulling people out of poverty, while avoiding climate catastrophe, requires a lot of clean power.
-Nuclear power can be a beacon of hope for addressing these issues.
+Nuclear power can be that light in the darkness.